MaximZherlygin/test_task/README.md

 | Enter random string and press enter | The string appeared in the list, the counter appeared shows the number 1 |
 | Double click on the new record, enter new random string, don't press enter and reload the page | New record hasn't been edited |

+## About the project

+I used `WebdriverIO` as automation framework because of simple project setup; more flexible testing setup;
+integration with other tools for test automation immediately upon installation; simple integration with BrowserStack and other similar tools; and so on.
+This framework really has many advantages.

+What about code, I use Page Object pattern because it is best practice and this pattern helps to separate logic and test implementation.
+I use the same pattern for the elements.

+Each testcase is located in a separate file in the `test/specs` folder.
+Thanks for PageObjectSteps it's easy to read them and understand their logic.

+Thanks for autotests I found a bug in Case #5 (after editing and reloading name of record doesn't save).

+That was interesting task because I found new features for me.